SmithsonianWorkshops/SMSC_2024_Conservation_Genomics/day-3-Assembly_QC_&_Repeat_Annotation/QC_&_Repeat_annotation.md

 -out: name of the output file
 ```

 Second, you need to map raw reads to the genome assembly.
 We will use minimap2 for this.
 Minimap2 is a versatile sequence alignment program that aligns DNA or mRNA sequences against reference database.
 Typical use cases include: (1) mapping PacBio or Oxford Nanopore genomic reads to a reference genome; or (2) aligning Illumina single- or paired-end reads to a reference genome.
-After mapping the reads we need to convert the output file SAM into a BAM fil and sort this file.
-For this we will the program samtools.
+After mapping the reads we need to convert the output file SAM into a BAM file and sort this file.
+For this we will use the program samtools.
 Samtools is a suite of programs for interacting with high-throughput sequencing data.

 #### Job file: minimap_clouded_leopard.job
 - Queue: medium